unicframework/unic/README.md

 ];
 ```

-  Now a simple `Hello, World` web API is created.
+  Now a simple `Hello, World` web api is created.

 ## Documentation